hupili/python-for-data-and-media-communication-gitbook/module-jupyter.md

 It is suggested to enter virtual environment before using Jupyter notebook.
 Because in the following study, we may need to install some packages and modules in Jupyter notebook.
 It's necessary to keep those files in the same path, so Jupyter can source the modules when you want to use.

 ## Virtual environment

+The following are the usual path to setup jupyter environment.
+For users in CVA 517 LAB, please see [here](#set-jupyter-environment-in-cva517).

 ### Create virtual environment